Article 26 Scholarship

-Royal Holloway is proud to work in partnership with the Helena Kennedy Foundation’s Article 26 project to promote access to Higher Education for students who have fled persecution and sought asylum in the UK.
+Royal Holloway works in partnership with the Helena Kennedy Foundation’s Article 26 project to promote access to Higher Education for students who have fled persecution and sought asylum in the UK.

 One scholarship is available each year to new eligible undergraduates in any subject.